Alternative Careers for Lawyers: What To Do When You Want To Quit Law

 So your reasons for wanting to do something else with your J.D. may be different than these, but regardless, if you’re here, it’s because you’re ready to figure out some real options for what might be next.

 Before we dive into the specifics, I want to make one thing super clear: if you’re a lawyer, basically ANY career is a possible alternative career for you.
+So if you’re wondering what else you can do with your law degree other than be a lawyer, I want you to know up front that there are lots of options for you.

 Often when lawyers start exploring their career options, they want to hew as closely as possible to an actual legal job, even if it’s technically non-practicing, because they’re afraid of wasting the time and money they spent becoming a lawyer.